 - 1. Open the case and locate the CPU socket on the mainboard.
 If you need help see How to Open a Desktop Case and Mainboard Diagram, earlier. - 2.
 Lift up the ZIF (Zero Insertion Force) socket arm to the open position.
 This will loosen the pressure on the pins of the old CPU chip.
 Carefully lift the old CPU and heat sink out of the socket. - 3.
 Align the new CPU over the socket on the board exactly like the old CPU.
 Make sure the Pin-1 notch on the chip aligns with the Pin-1 notch on the socket. - 4.
 Place the new CPU into the socket and press gently.
 Be careful not to bend any pins on the CPU.
 Once the CPU is firmly seated in the socket, carefully lower the ZIF arm back down to the closed position. - 5.
 Attach the heat sink to the new CPU.
-If your new CPU is exactly the same size as your old CPU, you can reuse your old heat sink.
+A heat sink is a small, black piece of metal that looks like a waffle iron or a Leggo[TM] building block.
+If your new CPU is exactly the same size as your old CPU, you can re-use your old heat sink.
 If your new CPU is not the same size as your old one, you must use the heat sink supplied with your new CPU.

 - If your heat sink is a peel and stick type, peel off the adhesive layer and stick the heat sink onto the new CPU.
 If your heat sink uses a retaining clip, place the heat sink on the chip, then slide the retaining clip over the heat sink until it snaps onto the sides of the CPU. - 6.
-Set the CLK1 jumper to match the speed of your new CPU.
-If you need help with this jumper, see Mainboard Jumpers Diagram, earlier. - 7.
-Close case and boot as you normally would.
+Set the CP1, CP2, and CLK1 jumpers to match the speed and type of your new CPU.
+If you need help with these jumpers, see Mainboard Jumpers Diagram, earlier. - 7.
+If you are installing an Intel DX4 or other 3.3 volt CPU, connect one end of the regulator adapter cable to an unused lead from the power supply and the other end to the PS2 connector on the mainboard.
+If you need help finding the PS2 power connector, see Mainboard Diagram earlier.

+8. Close case and boot as your normally would.